Harbor Bridge Project: Work continues

 TxDOT and Arup-CFC resolved one of the five design issues, deciding to add additional steel reinforcement to the delta box girders, and work resumed on those sections as of November 3, 2022.
 Construction of the approach spans has continued despite the halt on the main span and towers, and were over 80% complete as of October 28, 2022.
 TxDOT and Flatiron/Dragados resolved the four remaining design issues in April 2023.

 In January 2025, the main span connection of the new Corpus Christi Harbor Bridge was completed when the last southbound segment was installed.
+After the main span was completed, the crew installed the remaining parts of the bridge, including lighting, barriers, railings, and drainage systems.
+The bridge was then prepared for opening to traffic.
+In April 2025, project officials announced that the bridge had reached its final stages of construction after the midspan closure was completed, marking a construction milestone for the cable-stayed structure.

+On June 28, 2025, the new Harbor Bridge opened to southbound traffic, along with northbound lanes shortly after.
+Once the new bridge opened, the demolition of the original Harbor Bridge began.
+The replacement bridge includes a 205-foot vertical clearance for larger vessels that pass through the Corpus Christi Ship Channel and is designed to last about 170 years.